kg4zow/remarkable.jms1.info/src/info/updates.md

 Identify the IP address *to which* the tablet will need to connect, in order to reach your laptop.

-You can see your computer's IP addresses using a command like "`ifconfig -a`" (or for windows I *think* it's "`ipconfig /all`" maybe?)
-You're looking for the IP which is in the same network segment with the tablet - if you're connected via USB cable this will be `10.11.99.[2-6]`.
+You can see your computer's IP addresses using a command like "`ip -4 addr show`" or "`ifconfig -a`".
+(For windows I *think* it's "`ipconfig /all`" maybe?)
+You're looking for the IP which is in the same network segment with the tablet - if you're connected via USB cable this will be in the `10.11.99.(2-6)` range.

 This document will assume the IP is `10.11.99.2`, adjust below as necessary.